Melissa Peterman Is Back With Reba McEntire, Where She Belongs

 Prior to Reba, Peterman made her screen debut playing “Hooker #2” in Fargo, and since the show ended in 2006 has remained booked and busy.
 She starred on the ABC Family sitcom Baby Daddy, recurred on Young Sheldon, hosts the game show Person, Place or Thing, and kept working with McEntire throughout the years — joining her on tour as her opening act and co-hosting their podcast Living & Learning.

 Now, Peterman and McEntire are back together in front of a live studio audience, starring in the new NBC sitcom Happy’s Place.
-In it, McEntire plays Bonnie, who inherits her late father’s bar, but struggles when she finds out she has to run it with a half-sister she didn’t know existed (Belissa Escobedo).
-Peterman stars as Bonnie’s bartender Gabby, who can’t help but be jealous of this new sister, wanting a closer relationship with Bonnie herself—a dynamic not all that unlike the one between Reba and Barbra Jean.
+In it, McEntire plays Bobbie, who inherits her late father’s bar, but struggles when she finds out she has to run it with a half-sister she didn’t know existed (Belissa Escobedo).
+Peterman stars as Bobbie’s bartender Gabby, who can’t help but be jealous of this new sister, wanting a closer relationship with Bobbie herself—a dynamic not all that unlike the one between Reba and Barbra Jean.
 Their reunion takes advantage of their built-in chemistry, but with new twists.
 “It’s like repertory theater,” Peterman says.
 “Actors who work well off each other, but we’re just gonna put those actors in a new play.”

 Melissa Peterman and Reba McEntire.